Quantum chaos measures for Floquet dynamics: A simpler kicked rotor

-Note that the method used in this section has a wider scope.
-It can be applied whenever the unitary Floquet operator of the system forms a group representation, with the group having a natural geometric action on a space.
+Note that the method used in this section can be applied whenever the unitary Floquet operator of the system forms a group representation, with the group having a natural geometric action on a space.